pogobanane/hosthog/README.md

 ## Implementation status

+- `claim` hosthog maintains a list of claims which time out.
+You need an exclusive claim to hog the system.
-- `hog` clears all AuthorizedKeysFiles via bind-mounting overlay files
+- `hog` clears all AuthorizedKeysFiles via bind-mounting overlay files.
+Locked out users receive a hosthog message when they attempt to connect via ssh.
 - `release` restores all AuthorizedKeysFiles by unmounting bind-mounts
 - `users` lists active users via `who`, and `netstat`
 - `post` sends a message via `wall`
-- `claim` hosthog maintains a list of claims which time out.
-You need an exclusive claim to hog the system.
 - `status` lists claims

 ## Installation

-Optional, but recommended dependencies: `at`
+Optional, but recommended dependencies: `at` (for automatic timeout processing)

 User-local installation via cargo: `cargo install --path .`